youtpout/MagicWallet/README.md

 ## Welcome on Magic Wallet
 A proof of concept of react native app wallet with magic auth integration

+On polygon mumbai (testnet) network

+You can send Matic, receive Matic and swap Matic to Dai

 ## Launch the app
 This app use expo